City of Clarence: Pre-history

-It is believed the indigenous Tasmanian Aborigines have lived in Tasmania for at least 35,000 years.
-Whilst there is little evidence of their occupation, Aboriginal middens can often be found along the coastline of the City of Clarence, indicating that they hunted, and searched for seafood and shellfish in the region.
+It is believed the indigenous Aboriginal Tasmanians have lived in Tasmania for at least 35,000 years.
+Aboriginal middens can often be found along the coastline of the City of Clarence such as at Shag Bay, indicating that they hunted, and searched for seafood and shellfish in the region.

 Prior to the arrival of the British, there was nine distinctive 'nations' or 'tribes' within Tasmania.
 The eastern shore seems to have been home to the Moomairemener.
 It is not known if they were a separate nation, or a sub-group of the Oyster Bay Clan (Paredarerme) whose territory stretched from the Tasman Peninsular to St Patrick's Head, just south of the modern Tasmanian township of St Mary's.

-For the Moomairemener the area along the eastern shore of the Derwent was known as 'Nannyelebata'.
+For the Moomairemener the area along the eastern shore of the Derwent was known as 'Nannyelebata' (or naniyilipata).
 They valued the region for its rich variety of birds, animals, seafood, and vegetation.
 The Coal River Valley, Flagstaff Gully, Risdon Vale, Risdon Cove and the southern Meehan Range were all regions that were within the traditional spring and summer hunting-grounds of the Moomairemener people, bringing them into conflict with the British invaders within five months of the establishment of the camp at Risdon Cove.
 This initial conflict grew into the Black War, which devastated the population of the native Tasmanians.
 The descendants of the indigenous Tasmanians now refer to themselves collectively as 'Palawa'.